coderefinery/coderefinery.org/about/hubs.md

 ## Become a hub

-There is no particular application process here: one simply sponsors a first workshop, then a second, and then eventually it becomes a regular thing.
+To become a hub, please sponsor a first workshop, then a second, and then eventually it becomes a regular thing.
 There should be at least one local instructor who can regularly take part in other CodeRefinery activities and several helpers.

 To get started, consider attending another workshop as a helper (optional), then [request a workshop](/workshops/), then [join our chat and become an instuructor](/get-involved/).
 When you would like to be add to the list above, send a pull request.

 ## Hub cooperation